 10 Day Aussie Camino Women's Trek

 Ready to walk Australia’s answer to the Camino de Santiago?
-If you love hiking, the outdoors and making new friends, this women’s only walk of the Aussie Camino might just be the ticket.
+If you love hiking, the outdoors and making new friends, the Aussie Camino is just the ticket.

 Even better, the group will be fully accompanied by a bus, driver and guide so you can skip certain sections if needed.
-The driver will be responsible for moving all baggage each day – no big packs! – and our experienced, accredited Aussie Camino expert guide will be with you every step of the way.
+The driver will be responsible for moving your luggage each day, so no heavy hiking packs are required!
+Our experienced, accredited Aussie Camino expert guide will be with you every step of the way.

-Important: Please note that while there are no big mountains, this is a tough walk at times; if you cannot cover 25-30km (taking into account rest breaks and the fact that you’ll just have a day pack) you will struggle to complete this trip.
+Important: Please note that while there are no big mountains, this is a tough walk at times; if you cannot walk 25-30km comfortably, you will struggle to complete this trip.

 ABOUT MARY MACKILLOP